unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

   * The focus should be on **explaining WHY** and **HOW** you apply a specific method or use a specific tool, model, algorithm in your study
   * **Tentative size**:
-    * Paper: 30% of the paper, around 3 1/2 columns
+    * Paper: 30% of the paper
     * Thesis: 20-30% of the manuscript
   * **Results**
     * Present **WHAT** your project work produced that shows to what extent